LudoPinelli/comment-box.nvim/README.md

 ### :fire: Breaking changes

-If you installed this plugin before the 01/21/22 and customized the box and/or line, you will experience somme errors.
+If you installed this plugin before the 01/21/22 and customized the box and/or line, you will experience some errors.

 - The `horizontal` parameter for the box is now now divided in `top` and `bottom`,
 - the `vertical` parameter for the box is now divided in `left` and `right`,